Photography video game: Later games

-Some experimental indie games have used photography mechanics to change the level itself – photographs taken in one part of the level can be pasted elsewhere in order to create new paths and objects.
-Such games include the 2D Snapshot and the 3D Viewfinder (formerly Polaroid Effect).
+Snapshot (2012) and Viewfinder (2023) use photography mechanics to change the level itself.
+Photographs taken in one part of the level can be pasted elsewhere in order to create new paths and objects.

-The genre saw a resurgence in the 2020s with the release of mostly independent games such as Sludge Life, Eastshade (which applies photography game mechanics to landscape painting), Shutter Stroll, Umurangi Generation, Nuts and Season.
+The genre saw a resurgence in the 2020s with the release of independent games such as Sludge Life, Eastshade (which applies photography game mechanics to landscape painting), Shutter Stroll, Umurangi Generation, Nuts, and Season.
 These fuse photography mechanics with the walking simulator genre to produce slow-paced games, often with environmental themes, as a response to the fast-paced and violent nature of shooter games.

-Bonus features

-Many games include a screenshot feature which has no effect on gameplay but allows players to capture moments.
-Photography mechanics are sometimes included for titillation separate from the main gameplay.
-The Dead or Alive Xtreme series and Metal Gear Solid 4: Guns of the Patriots for instance both include the ability to photograph female characters in skimpy clothing and erotic poses.

-In some cases, photography games have included the ability to print images taken in-game.
-Pictures from Pokémon Snap could be copied from the cartridge and printed at branches of Blockbuster Video, while players of Firewatch could have the photographs on their in-game camera "developed" and delivered to their home.
+An earlier predecessor in the same vein is Infra, from 2016, in which the player character is a structural engineer doing survey work.
+The camera can be used to photograph either decaying infrastructure in need of repair, or documents connected to a background story about corruption.